 - In light of strong investor interest in the UK social care sector and the ongoing recovery of the Group following the Covid-19 pandemic, on 28 June 2022 the Joint Administrators announced the launch of a sales process for the Group's core property portfolio and the care home businesses associated with those properties.
-The Group has engaged Christie & Co, a leading advisory firm in the health and social care sector, to act as sales advisor.
-The core portfolio sales process when initially launched comprised 111 core freehold care homes in England, Scotland and Jersey and certain ancillary assets. - As part of the core portfolio sales process the Group completed the sale of three operating and two closed sites between 18 and 21 September 2023 as well as the sale of a further nine operating sites which completed on 30 October 2023.
-In aggregate, the completion of these sales generated gross proceeds of £29.8m and, after deducting costs and holdbacks relating to these agreements of £3.6m, the Group has now repaid a further £23.1m of its Super Senior Term Loan facility as well making a partial payment of £3.1m to holders of the Senior Secured Notes. - Sales of further core portfolio assets continue to progress well and since our last update on 14 August 2023 the Group has entered into conditional sale and purchase agreements relating to the sale of the business and assets of a further 26 operating sites in the Group's core portfolio.
-These agreements are for an aggregate value of £72.0m.
-Costs relating to these agreements are estimated to be in the region of £4.6m, including costs in relation to the unwind of negative working capital of £3.6m, broker fees of approximately £0.6m and certain legal costs of £0.5m.
-Completion of these transactions is subject to customary closing conditions including regulatory approvals and the transactions are anticipated to complete in late 2023/early 2024.
-Following completion of these future sales it is expected that further returns can be made to the holders of the Senior Secured Notes and appropriate notifications will be provided to Senior Secured Note holders in this regard in due course. - The Group is also in the process of negotiating a number of conditional sale and purchase agreements relating to the business and assets of certain of the remaining core freehold care homes that are under offer from buyers but have not yet reached binding legal agreements.
-Throughout the sales process our priority remains the continuity of care for all residents, and the Group will work closely with Christie & Co, potential buyers and other counterparties, as well as all relevant regulators, to ensure that the sales process and any transition to new ownership is seamless. - In light of the Group's improving trading and care quality performance we announced on 14 August 2023 that the Group has taken the decision that for a sub-portfolio of approximately a third of its freehold care homes it is currently expected to be beneficial for all stakeholders of the Group to continue to operate these homes in the near term to secure ongoing incremental cash flow, maximise growth prospects for the homes and potentially increase the capital value of these homes.
-As a result, it is not the Group's current intention to proceed with the sale of this sub-portfolio in the near term.
+The Group engaged Christie & Co, a leading advisory firm in the health and social care sector, to act as sales advisor.
+The core portfolio sales process when initially launched comprised 111 core freehold care homes in England, Scotland and Jersey and certain ancillary assets. - As part of the core portfolio sales process, we have now completed sales for 47 operational homes and 3 closed sites.
+In addition, we have exchanged contracts on a further 10 care homes and continue to negotiate contracts on a further 5 care homes, with exchange of contracts expected during Q2 2024.
+We expect all these care home sales to complete over the coming months as they are still subject to final legal processes and regulatory approval by the relevant inspector teams.
+The final completion dates will depend on the timing of these regulatory approvals. - Throughout the sales process our priority remains the continuity of care for all residents, and the Group will work closely with Christie & Co, potential buyers and other counterparties, as well as all relevant regulators, to ensure that the sales process and any transition to new ownership is seamless. - In light of the Group's improving trading and care quality performance we announced, on 14 August 2023, that the Group had taken the decision that for a sub-portfolio of approximately a third of its freehold care homes, it was expected to be beneficial for all stakeholders of the Group to continue to operate these homes in the near term to secure ongoing incremental cash flow, maximise growth prospects for the homes and potentially increase the capital value of these homes.
 Certain key performance indicators of this sub-portfolio are included in the graphs on slide 8.